jerfinkM360/SFRACS/storefront-reference-architecture/README.md

 5 Run `npm run uploadCartridge` command that would upload `app_storefront_base` and `modules` cartridges to the sandbox you specified in dw.json file.

-6 Use https://bitbucket.org/demandware/storefrontdata to zip and import site date on your sandbox.
+6 Use https://github.com/SalesforceCommerceCloud/storefrontdata to zip and import site date on your sandbox.

-7 Add the `app_storefront_base` cartridge to your cartridge path.
+7 Add the `app_storefront_base` cartridge to your cartridge path in _Administration >  Sites >  Manage Sites > RefArch - Settings_ (Note: This should already be populated by the sample data in Step 6).

 8 You should now be ready to navigate to and use your site.